wznmickey/visualizeMe/presentation/main.typ

 - The text would not disappear when it is out of the screen.
 - The size of each point could not resize according to the relative size of the data.
 - Text may of x-axis and y-axis may be overlapped by the data point features.
+- The layer of the element to capture wheel is lower than that of the element to show the data which causes the wheel event not captured in the center.

 To-do:
 - Filter different data columns in the csv file.
+- When the mouse is moved onto each point, the text of the point should be shown.
 - Better design of the layout of the page.

 #focus-slide[